acumos/system-integration/z2a/DIR-Listing.md

 Template file used to seed the user environment script.

-### z2a-ph2.sh - Phase 2 top-level shell script (z2a Phase 2 or standalone)

-Phase 2 top-level shell script.  `z2a-ph2.sh` can be executed as part of a complete `z2a` installation or can be ran standalone (with appropriate environment preparation).

-The `z2a-ph2.sh` script executes two (2) 2nd-level scripts in the `/acumos` directory.

->`setup-acumos-core.sh` - 2nd-level shell script that installs the core component of Acumos.
->
->`setup-acumos-noncore.sh` - 2nd-level shell script that installs the noncore component of Acumos.

-### z2a-ph3.sh - Phase 3 top-level shell script (z2a Phase 3 or standalone)

-Phase 3 top-level shell script.

 ### z2a-utils.sh - z2a utilities script

-z2a shell script containing multiple utility functions that are used by z2a.
-The z2a framework cannot execute correctly without the functions in this utility script.
+`z2a` shell script containing multiple utility functions that are used by `z2a`.
+The `z2a` framework cannot execute correctly without the functions in this utility script.

-Last Edited: 2020-05-07
+Last Edited: 2020-05-14